 How to Pack for Cuba

 So, Trump's new travel policy rollbacks set you back but you've been dreaming about visiting Cuba for years and you finally have your flight booked.
 You have your sunscreen, big floppy hat, favorite swim suit, and your camera so your Instagram followers can see you with Che Guevara propaganda and 1950s Chevys.
 Cuba is not your typical Caribbean island and though it's only 90 miles from Florida, it couldn't be further away in terms of modern day conveniences.
+Knowing how to pack for Cuba makes a huge difference in how much you'll enjoy the trip.
 Properly packing for a trip to Cuba - particularly an extended trip - requires more planning and thoughtfulness than your typical island escape.

 Cuba is a hot, sunny country where beach bumming is a top tourist activity so packing sunscreen should be a no-brainer.
 I typically bring my own favorite sunscreen but there's been times that I didn't have a chance to pick it up before a trip or I want to bring more than my carry-on luggage will allow.
 I avoid checking bags at all costs so in these situations, I just hit up a pharmacy, supermarket, or even the airport shops when I land and purchase sunscreen there.
 This is not the case in Cuba.
 Everyday items and even the most basic toiletries are difficult to impossible to come by.
 It's not a matter of only finding Banana Boat waterproof SPF 70 sunblock when you really prefer Neutragena SPF 55.
 It's a matter of not finding ANY sunblock ANYWHERE.